Updated: Apr 9

 Some parents may feel they’re “playing it safe” by avoiding the issue.
 In reality, it is almost impossible to “not communicate”.
 By omitting this topic, they’re communicating that it’s taboo, inappropriate, or at the very least, uncomfortable.
 Some of my more cloistered clients were horrified when they learned about physical intimacy because they assumed this was not “Jewish” behavior.
 This isn’t always a conscious choice, of course, but the repercussions come anyway.
 The more accurate information kids have about their bodies, about boundaries, about privacy vs. shame, about pleasure and the future, the less confusion, and the more healthy their development.

 There are many books to assist the perplexed parent, but two great Jewish books which I recommend often are: Talking to Your Children about Intimacy by Sara Diament.
-It’s a short, easy read, with endorsements by mainstream Rabbis, that gives guidelines and suggestions for parents who seek to educate, but may struggle with what, when, and how to share, as well as their own discomfort.
+It’s a short, easy read, that gives guidelines and suggestions for parents who seek to educate, but may struggle with what, when, and how to share, as well as their own discomfort.
 A longer version of a similar message is: Talking about Intimacy and Sexuality by Yocheved Debow- another excellent resource for preparing for these dialogues.

 By overcoming our reluctance and discomfort, and confronting these topics with confidence, honesty, receptiveness, and love, we equip our children with one of the greatest gifts for their future happiness.